 Substations convert our energy from hundreds of thousands of volts to manageable levels.
 Once transformed, energy can be safely channeled along cables to our homes and places of work.
-A substation demands the seamless interaction between its components, notably transformers, circuit breakers and protective relays--a failure in even one element may lead to grid collapse.
+To supply us with the precise amount of voltage for powering our appliances without shorting out systems, however, a substation needs to achieve seamless interaction between its components, notably transformers, circuit breakers and protective relays.
+A failure in even one element of the system may lead to grid collapse—meaning a whole neighborhood goes dark.
 Testing the elements of a substation is an essential practice engineers conduct numerous times over a substation’s operating lifespan, and can be generally divided into the following phases.

 - Factory Acceptance Tests (FATs)

-Factory acceptance tests occur pre-installation, and verify that the components created for the substation meet design and function requirements before delivery and integration into the system.
+- Factory acceptance tests occur in the pre-installation phase and verifies that the components created for the substation meet design and function requirements before delivery and integration into the system.
+Acceptance testing generally includes one unit of each type to be incorporated into the system.
 Adhering to the supplier/buyer contract is paramount to the success of acceptance testing; these tests, after all, are intended to confirm to the buyer that the components are crafted correctly.

 - Maintenance Tests